Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Stochastic Gradient MCMC for Crossed Mixed Effects Models

-When $\Yb$ contains missing data, the likelihood function for neither the full data $\Yb$ nor a subset data $\Yb_n$ has a closed-form expression like in the balanced case of Section \ref{subsec:balanced}.
-This is because the form of inverse covariance matrix of $\Yb$ or $\Yb_n$ that shows up in the likelihood function heavily depends on the specific missing pattern, and different subsets of $\Yb_n$ have vastly different missing patterns.
+When $\Yb$ contains missing data, the likelihood function for neither the full data $\Yb$ nor a subset of data $\Yb_n$ has a closed-form expression like in the balanced case of Section \ref{subsec:balanced}.
+This is because the form of the inverse covariance matrix of $\Yb$ or $\Yb_n$ that shows up in the likelihood function heavily depends on the specific missing pattern, and different subsets of $\Yb_n$ have vastly different missing patterns.
 As a result, the standard SGLD algorithm cannot be directly applied to the model \eqref{eq:lme} with missing data.
 To address this problem, we propose to include the row and column random effects as latent variables and apply the extended version of SGLD proposed in \citet{song2020extended}.
-Although the main purpose of \citet{song2020extended} is to apply the extended SGLD algorithm to Bayesian variable selection, they have discovered an important relation between the posterior distributions with and without conditioning on the unobservable latent variables (Lemma 1 of \citealt{song2020extended}): For a large dataset $X_N$ consisting of $N$ $\iid$ samples $\{x_1,\ldots,x_N\}$ generated from the model $p(x \mid \theta, \vartheta)$ with parameter $\theta \in \RR^D$ and latent variable $\vartheta$, the gradients of log-posterior $\log \pi(\theta \mid X_N)$ and $\pi(\theta \mid \vartheta, X_N)$ satisfy
+The main purpose of \citet{song2020extended} is to apply the extended SGLD algorithm to Bayesian variable selection, where they utilized a special case of Fisher’s identity to provide a Monte Carlo estimator for the gradient of the log-posterior function (Lemma 1 of \cite{song2020extended}): For a large dataset $X_N$ consisting of $N$ $\iid$ samples $\{x_1,\ldots,x_N\}$ from the model $p(x \mid \theta, \vartheta)$ with parameter $\theta \in \RR^D$ and latent variable $\vartheta$, the gradients of log-posteriors $\log \pi(\theta \mid X_N)$ and $\log \pi(\theta \mid \vartheta, X_N)$ satisfy